Cram\'{e}r moderate deviations for a supercritical Galton-Watson process: Main results

 Using the inequality $|e^x -1 | \leq e^{ \alpha } |x|$ valid for $|x| \leq \alpha, $ from Theorem \ref{th01}, we obtain the following result about the equivalence to the normal tail. \begin{corollary} Assume the condition of Theorem \ref{th01}.
 Then for all $n\geq 3$ and all $0\leq x \leq n^{1/6},$

 In particular, it implies that

 holds uniformly for $0 \leq x = o( n^{1/6} )$ as $ n \rightarrow \infty.$ \end{corollary}

 Theorem \ref{th01} also implies the following moderate deviation principle (MDP) result.
-An analogy for a branching process in a random environment, but with respect to $\ln Z_n$, we refer to Huang and Liu \cite{HT}. \begin{corollary} Assume the condition of Theorem \ref{th01}.
+For an analogy on a BPRE, but with respect to $\ln Z_n$, we refer to Huang and Liu \cite{HT}. \begin{corollary} Assume the condition of Theorem \ref{th01}.
 Let $(a_n)_{n\geq1}$ be any sequence of real positive numbers satisfying $a_n \rightarrow \infty$ and $a_n/ \sqrt{n} \rightarrow 0$ as $n\rightarrow \infty$.
 Then for each Borel set $B$,

 where $B^o$ and $\overline{B}$ denote the interior and the closure of $B$, respectively. \end{corollary}

 The proof of Corollary \ref{co02} is given in Section \ref{sec5}.